A trash-talking cat bot on chess.com is at least partly responsible for the biggest Chess boom ever.

 As you see, playing against a Chess Computer can have some upsides.
 But there will be downsides as well.

-Cons Of Playing Chess against computers:
+Cons Of Playing Chess against Computers:

 As you will see, the main issue with playing against a chess computer is that you don’t train against a human.
 What is totally obvious has one serious flaw: you most likely want to improve your game against humans.